The Village of Apple Orchards

 - Marpha village:

 The village is characterized by the traditional flat mud roofed houses with piles of firewood neatly stacked upon it.
-Wooden carved windows, long main spotless flagstones, and paved alleys are some of the unique features of Marpha.
-It is worth visiting the small library at the center of the village or horticulture farm on the southern end of it.
+Wooden carved windows, flagstones, and paved alleys are some of the unique features of Marpha.
+The small library in the village centre is worth a visit as is the horticulture farm at the southern end.

 - Tashi Lha Khang Gompa:

-This is a monastery of Karma-Pa sect located at the centre of the village.
+This monastery belongs to Karma-Pa sect of Buddhism and is located at the centre of the village.
 The monastery was built more than 200 years ago.
 Being an offshoot of Karma-Pa Kagyut-Pa sect foundation of Samteling of Mustang, it is known as Samteling Gompa of Marpha.
 The monastery depicts images of Amitabha (Red Buddha), Chenresig (Avalokiteswora), Channa Dhorje (Vajrapani) and Guru Rimpoche (Padmasambhava) along with other deities and beautiful frescoes.
 Visitors might encounter Dhekep, a masked dance performed by the monks in October/November.

 - Ekai Kawaguchi’s Home: